My Mate Manchester United: Synopsis

 Martin Levidzhov's journey to becoming Mr Manchester United begins back in 1999 when he was watching the Champions League final between Manchester United and Bayern Munich.
-In the 89th minute of the match he vowed to change his name to Manchester United if his favourite team managed to turn around the 0:1 negative score.
-The British team did it in the most dramatic of fashions, thus determining Levidzhov's future struggles for the next fifteen years.
+In the 89th minute of the match, he vowed to change his name to Manchester United if his favourite team managed to turn around the 0:1 negative score.
+The English team did it in the most dramatic of fashions, thus determining Levidzhov's future struggles for the next fifteen years.
 The protagonist then undertook his fight with the Bulgarian legal system to have his name changed, a right he was repeatedly denied by various court instances.

 The majority of the film unfolds in the town of Svishtov located on the banks of the Danube River.
-Viewers get to know the life of Levidzhov-United, his family, his cat Beckham (named after the Man United star), and a multitude of his friends.
+Viewers get to know the life of Levidzhov-United, his family, his cat David Beckham (named after the former Man United star), and a multitude of his friends.
 They are all united in their disillusionment with life in Svishtov and Bulgaria as a whole as well as in their determination to achieve something and to become a someone.
 Levidzhov-United is himself a construction worker who struggles to secure permanent employment.

-The culmination of the film is a phone call Levidzhov-United receives from the agent of then-Bulgaria and Manchester United star Dimitar Berbatov.
-The fan is informed he will get to travel to Manchester and watch his favourite team play a match at Old Trafford stadium.
+The culmination of the film is a phone call Levidzhov-United receives from the agent of then-Bulgaria and Man United star Dimitar Berbatov.
+The fan is informed he will get to travel to Manchester and watch his favourite team play a match at Old Trafford.
 The film once again focuses on Levidzhov-United's emotions of having his dream come true.
 He even gets to meet with Berbatov himself, receiving the shirt the football player wore during the match.

 The closing minutes of the film are dedicated to Levidzhov-United's return to his home city where life continues as always, no matter how many of his dreams have come true.